eldoJr/eldomacuacua.com/content/about/index.md

   - Chess
 ---

 Hello!
-I'm Eldo Macuácua, hailing from Inhambane, a province in Mozambique fondly referred to as the "Land of Good People.
+I'm Eldo António Macuácua, hailing from Inhambane, a province in Mozambique fondly referred to as the **"Land of Good People"**.

 I am an innovative, reliable, committed, and results-driven person with solid principles and integrity.
 I bring enthusiasm, polished communication abilities, exceptional organizational talents, and a keen eye for detail.